-Timelines, competing priorities, tunnel vision, and reactive problem-solving bracket our thinking and prevent us from seeing our challenges clearly.
+Timelines, competing priorities, tunnel vision, and reactive problem-solving jostle for our diminishing attention span, bracket our thinking, and prevent us from seeing challenges clearly.
+Many organizations describe this as working in a never ending “swirl,” where a whirlpool of constant change and high-priority needs pulls them down.

 A Fun, Efficient Way to Create a Path Forward